No-no77/otakucansavetheworld/_articles/optimizing-brand-loyalty-and-brand-identity-among-idol-otaku.md

 ## Data

-Here I will be sharing a few of my exploratory analysis as I move on with the project.
+Here I will be sharing and consolidating my exploratory analysis as I move on with the project.
 Ideally this will be reorganized in the future as a proper, clean and concise post, but for now read at your own risks and take the next insights with a bit of skepticism.

 In most of those analysis we'll be comparing AKB48, Nogizaka46 and Keyakizaka46/Sakurazaka46 (We'll treat this one as a single thing) to identify the impact of adjascent groups and also noticing how much they differ based on a similar or different brand identity.